 Fusions for back pain

 Currently there are hundreds of thousands of spine fusions being performed annually for “back pain.”
-Often they are based on injections into the discs called discograms that have been shown to be unreliable.
+Often, they are based on injections into the discs called discograms that have been shown to be unreliable.
 Or they are based on MRI’s showing “degenerative changes.”
 We know bone spurs, arthritis, and degenerated discs do not correlate well with back pain.
 Yet major structural bony interventions are being performed with the surgical world not being able to accurately diagnose the source of the pain.
 Many surgeons feel somewhat compelled to perform the surgery because it is the “last resort.”

 Fusions not only are ineffective in relieving back pain, but the downside risk of complications and breakdown of the spine often creates serious problems.
 There is even a medical term called “Failed Back Syndrome”.
 What is not well-known is the extent of the destruction caused on these patients’ lives.
-I discuss this outcome in the appendix of my book, Back in Control and in Do You Really Need Spine Surgery?
+I discuss this outcome in the appendix of my books, Back in Control and in Do You Really Need Spine Surgery?
 Take Control with a Spine Surgeon’s Advice.
 Many of these situations were catastrophic.

 Surgery is not the “definitive” answer for lower back pain.
-Often, it is the wrong answer!!!
+It is usually the wrong answer!!!